-The Gen3 2.0 TSI EA888 unit responds so well to tuning, that it’s now possible to create a big-power Golf, without the need to open up the engine.
+The Gen3 2.0 TSI EA888 unit responds so well to tuning, that it’s now possible to create a big-power Golf R, without the need to open up the engine.
 The time and money savings make this a very attractive proposition.
-To find out just how easy it is to transform a stock Golf R into a 500bhp weapon, we joined Revo at their UK HQ as they installed their Performance Pack and IS38ETR Power Package to a customer’s car.
+To find out just how easy it is to transform a stock Golf R into a 500bhp weapon, we joined Revo at their UK HQ as they installed their Performance Pack and IS38ETR Power Package (link to the latest v2 Turbo) to a customer’s car.

 Both packages will fit other MQB cars with the Gen3 EA888 engine, including, the Golf Mk7 GTI, Audi S3 (8V), Audi TT / TTS (8S), SEAT Leon Cupra (5F), Skoda Octavia vRS (Mk3) and Skoda Superb 2.0 TSI.
 It’s been developed to install as a full drive-in drive-out package, which is available from any Revo Authorised Dealer.
 Rigorously tested on road and track, the key to accessing the power benefits of hardware included in both packages is Revo ECU and TCU software, which has been calibrated to work in harmony.

 Enhanced power delivery, unique safety features and exhilarating response, the Revo Performance Pack delivers much more than peak power figures.
 And if that’s not exciting enough, the Revo Performance Pack has everything you need for your journey to 500HP.
 Engineered to perform, only Revo offers a complete tuning solution of this calibre specifically designed and tested for your vehicle.